linknx/linknx/README.md

 Linknx's source code in the future.

 # Documentation
-Read the [wiki pages](https://sourceforge.net/p/linknx/wiki/Main_Page/) on sourceforge.
+Read the [wiki pages](https://sourceforge.net/p/linknx/wiki/Main_Page/) on sourceforge before the full wiki is migrated here.
+Thanks for your patience!

 # How to build linknx
 The best option is to download a tarball corresponding to a specific version (see links below).
 Then, run